-We received your September 25, 2002 letter, written in response to our September 23, 2002 comments, in which you clarify for the applicant that a number of variances would be necessary to allow the development as proposed in the above-referenced application.
+We received your September 25, 2002 letter, written in response to ow September 23, 2002 comments, in which you clarify for the applicant that a number of variances would be necessary to allow the development as proposed in the above-referenced application.
 We appreciate your clarifying these issues for the applicant.
-That said, we note that your September 25' letter also includes a "site development standards" table and a highlighted copy of the Zoning Code 13.10.323 site and structural dimensions requirements presumably applicable to this parcel; these require additional clarification.
+That said, we note that your September 25" letter also includes a "site development standards" table and a highlighted copy of the Zoning Code 13.10.323 site and structural dimensions requirements presumably applicable to this parcel; these require additional clarification.

-Please note that highlighted chart that you provided (and by inference the table) refers to the incorrect R-1-4 standards.
-Because the parcel is less than 4,000 square feet, the standards cited in our September 23, 2002 letter are the standards that apply to this proposed project (see September 23,2002 letter attached).
+Please note that highlighted chart that you provided (and by inference the lable) refers to the incorrect R-1-4 standards.
+Because the parcel is less than 4.000 square feat, the standards eited in our September 23, 2002 letter are the standards that apply to this proposed project (see September 23,2002 tile attached).
 Please make corrections as necessary.

-Also, we do not understand how you arrived at the FAR, height, and coverage figures associated with the proposed residence as shown in your table.
-Again, based on the plans that we reviewed (dated August 20, 2002), these figures would be much higher in each case (again, see September 23,2002 letter attached).
-Please clarify and/or make corrections as necessary.
+Also, we do not understand how you arrived at the FAR, height, and coverage figurer associated with the proposed residence as shown in your table.
+Again, based on the plans that we reviewed (dated August 20, 2002), these figures Would bo much higher in each case (again, see September 23,2002 letter attached).
+Please clarify and/or make corrections as necessary,

 At any rate, thank you for the project clarifications.
-Please continue lo consider our previous comments as you review this project (provided herein to ensure that the broader list of recipients associated with your letter have the benefit of all associated correspondence).
-As always, please don't hesitate to contact me if you have any questions or would like to discuss this further.
+Please continue to consider our previous comments as you review this project (provided herein to ensure that the broader list of recipients associated with your letter have the benefit of all associated correspondence).
+As always, please don't hesitate to contact maif you have any questions or would like to discuss this further.